 - Trademark Litigation

-As a quick background, Section 3(k) was first introduced in Indian patent law by the Patent (Amendment) Act, 2002 and through Patent (Amendment) Ordinance, 2004 prohibiting the grant of patents for: “a mathematical or business method or a computer programme per se or algorithms”.
+As a quick background, Section 3(k) was first introduced in Indian patent law by the Patent (Amendment) Act, 2002 and through the Patent (Amendment) Ordinance, 2004 prohibiting the grant of patents for: “a mathematical or business method or a computer program per se or algorithms”.
 Criticism on the subject of patentability of software inventions came focused on the phrase “per se” that is used in alliance with software inventions in the Indian Patent Act and ironically “per se” is still not defined in Indian statute, but the issued manual now directs to interpret the word per se as per its dictionary meaning.
-Patent practice Manual published by the Indian Patent Office (IPO) states (page 9)here that “If the claimed subject matter in a patent application is only a computer programme, it is considered as a computer programme per se and hence not patentable.
-Claims directed at ‘computer programme products’ are computer programmes per se stored in a computer readable medium and as such are not allowable.
-Even if the claims, inter alia, contain a subject matter which is not a computer programme, it is examined whether such subject matter is sufficiently disclosed in the specification and forms an essential part of the invention.”
-The major question that loomed even after this clarification was whether the patentability would be assessed merely based on how the claim has been written or whether the underlying claimed technical subject matter would be taken into account to assess whether there is a tangible output and technical effect caused by the subject matter.
-In an instance, numerous illustrations of issued patents which relate to simple business methods such as for computing applicable tax, answering a dynamic questionnaire have been issued post the publication of existing manual, where a simple amendment to the claims was made by the Applicant to remove the computer readable medium (CRM) claims and get the issuance.
+Patent practice Manual published by the Indian Patent Office (IPO) states (page 9)here that “If the claimed subject matter in a patent application is only a computer program, it is considered as a computer program per se and hence not patentable.
+Claims directed at ‘computer program products’ are computer programs per se stored in a computer-readable medium and as such are not allowable.
+Even if the claims, inter alia, contain a subject matter which is not a computer program, it is examined whether such subject matter is sufficiently disclosed in the specification and forms an essential part of the invention.”
+The major question that loomed even after this clarification was whether the patentability would be assessed merely based on how the claim has been written or whether the underlying claimed technical subject matter would be taken into account to assess whether there are tangible output and the technical effect caused by the subject matter.
+In an instance, numerous illustrations of issued patents which relate to simple business methods such as for computing applicable tax, answering a dynamic questionnaire have been issued post the publication of the existing manual, where a simple amendment to the claims was made by the Applicant to remove the computer-readable medium (CRM) claims and get the issuance.
 Such a situation gave rise to a high priority issue of whether “how we write the claims” dictates if we get an issuance or whether the actual subject matter also makes a difference.
 I earnestly hope it does!!

-Coming back to the recent draft guidelines, it has initially been rationalized that as subject matters relating to computer programmes do not fall under the category of “manner of manufacture”, they are not held statutory.
+Coming back to the recent draft guidelines, it has initially been rationalized that as subject matters relating to computer programs do not fall under the category of “manner of manufacture”, they are not held statutory.
 Furthermore, in addition to certain dictionary meanings of “per se”, “firmware”, and “hardware”, the draft highlights what constitutes a technical effect in 3.15, which includes the usual constituents of higher speed, reduced hard-disk access time, compression, but also highlights “improved user interface” as being an acceptable parameter for substantiating “technical effect”.
-To our understanding, improvement in user interfaces (UI), which includes, without limitation, graphical user interfaces, completely involve a mere programming through a set of instructions which enhance the user feel, look and experience of the underlying software/web application and does not necessarily require an underlying hardware to enable improvement in the UI.
-Inclusion of such a criterion, might later be relied upon by Applicants to secure patents on their improved user experience, which on the other hand, might well be a subject matter of a Copyright registration.
-According to wikipedia, “graphical user interface (GUI, sometimes pronounced ‘gooey’)is a type of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation, as opposed to text-based interfaces, typed command labels or text navigation.”
+To our understanding, improvement in user interfaces (UI), which includes, without limitation, graphical user interfaces, completely involve mere programming through a set of instructions which enhance the user feel, look, and experience of the underlying software/web application and does not necessarily require underlying hardware to enable improvement in the UI.
+Inclusion of such a criterion might later be relied upon by Applicants to secure patents on their improved user experience, which on the other hand, might well be a subject matter of copyright registration.
+According to Wikipedia, “graphical user interface (GUI, sometimes pronounced ‘gooey’)is a type of user interface that allows users to interact with electronic devices through graphical icons and visual indicators such as secondary notation, as opposed to text-based interfaces, typed command labels or text navigation.”

-Section 3.16 also mentions that technical advancement would always result in technical effect, which again raises doubts as technical advancements has not been defined specifically.
+Section 3.16 also mentions that technological advancement would always result in technical effects, which again raises doubts as technological advancements have not been defined specifically.
 For instance, an application that relates to a method of booking a ticket online from one location to another, wherein the method claims significant shortening of time for the booking, may involve a technical advancement/means by forming and executing a dynamic query based on user profile and present location, but might still be rendered non-patentable as the method relates to a business method, which is excluded subject matter.